scvalex/ltc/docs/final.md

 ### Distributed Version Control Systems

-The last kind of data store we will consider are Distributed Version Control Systems.
+The last kind of data store we consider are Distributed Version Control Systems.
 Such programs gained much traction among developers in the last decade due to their unique features.
-Unlike traditional version control systems which had some centralized server which developers needed to communicate with in order to commit and pull changes, DVCSs replicated the entire source code repository among every participating developer.
+Unlike traditional version control systems which had a centralized server which developers needed to communicate with in order to commit and pull changes, DVCSs replicated the entire source code repository among every participating developer.
 This allowed multiple developers to